Streamlining Form Module Code in Standalone Class Module.

 You can create class module templates with the main object declarations (e.g., TextBox and Form, or any other Control and Form) with their property procedures for up to 10 of the most frequently used controls on the form.

-Additionally, you can add a sample Click Event Subroutine Code foundation with all the Data Field Names (eg: TextBox and ComboBox Names) collected from the Form.
-To achieve this, insert a few lines of code (shown in red) in the Class_Init() Subroutine listing below, to collect each Control Type in separate Groups from the Form and save them into their designated text files on disk, when that Form is in open state.
+Additionally, you can add a sample Click Event Subroutine Code foundation with all the Data Field Names (eg, TextBox and ComboBox Names) collected from the Form.
+To achieve this, insert a few lines of code (shown in red) in the Class_Init() Subroutine listing below, to collect each Control Type in separate Groups from the Form and save them into their designated text files on disk when the Form is in open state.

-Note: If you plan to implement this Data Field Name saving procedure for two or more Forms these text file contents on Disk will be overwritten with the last open Form's Field Names.
+Note: If you plan to implement this Data Field Name saving procedure for two or more forms, the contents of this text file on Disk will be overwritten with the last open Form's Field Names.

 For creating the TextBox or ComboBox sample Click Event Subroutine for a particular Form, open the Form with its Class_Init() Subroutine Code Lines in red, for a few seconds, and close it before running the Class Template creation Wizard.

-I recommend this procedure to collect the Data field names from the Form with the help of Code because all of them are inserted from the data source Table/Query, and memorizing all their names correctly for easier event subroutine coding is impractical.
-We need to refer to the data source Table/Query or check the Control Names on the Form, after opening the Form in Design View to pick their names correctly for use in the Code.
+I recommend this procedure to collect the Data field names on the Form using Code, because all of them are inserted from the data source Table/Query.
+Memorizing all their names correctly for easier event subroutine coding is impractical.

-The Field Names writing Code lines (marked in Red) are inserted into the Class_Init() subroutine which writes the control names of each category into their respective designated text files on disk.
-Below is the Class_Init() Subroutine in the Class_ObjInit Class Module of Employees Form implemented with this procedure.
+The code lines (marked in Red) are inserted into the Class_Init() subroutine to write out the Category-wise Field Names into their respective Files on Disk.
+All TextBox Field Names in one Text File, ComboBox Field Names in another, and so on.
+Below that is the Class_Init() Subroutine in the Class_ObjInit Class Module of the Employees Form, implemented with this procedure.

 Option Compare Database